Business Management Guide

 Risk Assessment The identification of risks that could impede the efficient and effective achievement of organizational goals and objectives.
 An important first step in this internal control component is the establishment of clear and consistent objectives.
 Additionally, an approach should be developed for risk management in order to help assure that these risks are appropriately mitigated.

 Monitoring – The assessment of the quality of performance over time in order to assure that findings of audits and other reviews are promptly resolved and that internal controls continue to operate effectively.
 This assessment should include ensuring that managers know their responsibilities for internal control and control monitoring.
-It should also include the performance of separate evaluations of internal controls by central units, Audit Services and/or other independent parties.
+It should also include the performance of separate evaluations of internal controls by central units, Office of Audit and Advisory Services, and/or other independent parties.

 Fraud Detection and Prevention

-The University has a “zero tolerance” for fraudulent, unethical and other dishonest activities.
-If fraud is expected or discovered, employees are required by University policy to immediately notify their supervisor who is then, in turn, required to notify the Office of Audit Services (OAS) or, if the actions appear criminal, the supervisor should notify the University Police Department.
-If you have reason to suspect that your supervisor may be involved in the fraudulent activity, you should immediately notify OAS or the FSU Police, if appropriate.
+The university has a “zero tolerance” for fraudulent, unethical, and other dishonest activities.
+If fraud is expected or discovered, employees are required by university policy to immediately notify their supervisor who is then, in turn, required to notify the Office of Audit and Advisory Services (OAAS) or, if the actions appear criminal, the supervisor should notify the FSU Police Department.
+If you have reason to suspect that your supervisor may be involved in the fraudulent activity, you should immediately notify OAAS or the FSU Police, if appropriate.

 The Internal Control Checklist – An Assessment Tool